 You didn’t plan for this.
 No one does.
 Car accidents take us all by surprise.
 We cannot plan for them, and once they happen, they trigger a series of inconveniences and repercussions that can last a lifetime.
 As if life wasn’t already difficult enough before your accident, now you have even more to worry about: car repair and the accompanying bills; other property repair; medical treatment and therapy that is costly both physically and financially; possible legal disputes; offers from the insurance companies that are less than you expected, if the offer even comes at all; emotional distress that follows you each time you slip behind the wheel—the list goes on and on.

-Time and again, we have represented people who have been involved in an accident on the road.
-No matter how big or small the accident, the effects can be lasting.
+Time and again, Our car accident lawyers represented people who have been involved in an accident on the road.
+No matter how big or small the car accident, the effects can be lasting.
 We have seen so many distraught clients break down in our office at the frustration, physical pain, and stress under which they now feel they are drowning.

-We are ready, willing, and able to take your case.
+Our expert automobile accident attorneys are ready, willing, and able to take your case.
 The law protects you if you have been injured in an auto accident due to the negligent actions of others.
-If you or a loved one has been involved in an automobile accident in the state of Maryland, speak to the Silver Spring lawyers at DuBoff & Associates, Chartered today.
+If you or a loved one has been involved in an automobile accident in the state of Maryland, speak to the Silver Spring car accident lawyers at DuBoff & Associates, Chartered today.
 We can help you pursue the fair compensation you deserve for your damages.

 Some people think that there is no need to speak to a lawyer when he or she has been involved in a minor car accident, but even minor accidents can lead to major legal issues.
 The severity of your car’s damage has no bearing on the severity of injuries that you may have suffered in that accident.
 People may walk away from major collisions unscathed and others suffer permanent or major injuries as the result of a fender bender.